schematics/schematics/README.md

         """
         title = StringField(max_length=40)

 You create the class just like you would any Python class.
-And we'll see how that class is represented as a Python dictionary.
+And we'll see how that class is represented when serialized to a Python dictionary.

     m = Media()
     m.title = 'Misc Media'
-    print 'From Media class as Python structure:\n\n    %s\n' % (m.to_python())
+    m.to_python()

 The output from this looks like: